tglucksmann/buybitcoinworldwide.github.io/_exchanges/coinhouse.md

 Users must provide full identity verification, including a selfie, picture of an ID, and proof of address.

 ## Limits & Liquidity
-After complete account verification, users can buy up to €500 per day, and €2,000.
+After complete account verification, users can buy up to €500 per day, and up to €2,000 per week.
 This limit may be increased if requested.

 ## Speed
-Delivery of bitcoin is instant.
+After initial verification, which may take a few hours, delivery of bitcoin is instant.

 ## Reputation
 [Coinhouse](http://buybitcoinww.co/coinhouse){:rel="nofollow"} is a regulated company and follows all KYC and AML laws.